Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations

 \IEEEPARstart{P}{lanning} algorithms for emerging applications of robotic manipulators must support a greater degree of autonomy than has traditionally been necessary.
 Robotic manipulators such as \emph{cobots} (collaborative robots), for example, are designed for advanced manufacturing applications where they should operate safely in dynamic work environments shared with humans and should be able to adapt quickly to perform a variety of tasks.
 These applications share a need for agility and rapid deployment that differs substantially from traditional applications of industrial manipulators, which are typically characterised by repetitive motions in highly structured environments with planning performed completely offline.

 Real world applications often require completing a set of tasks; for example, surface inspection, drilling, spray-painting, screw fastening and spot-welding.
 Determining an efficient task sequence for high-dimensional robot manipulators is challenging due to their kinematic redundancy; that is, a goal pose of the end effector can be achieved via multiple joint configurations.
-Additionally, the cost induced by the low level motion between tasks must be reasoned about.
+Additionally, the cost induced by the low-level motion between tasks must be reasoned about.
 Determining an efficient sequence that considers the above is known as the robot task sequencing problem (RTSP)~\cite{alatartsev2015robotic}.

-While general purpose online RTSP algorithms exist, they either decouple the low-level motion~\cite{suarez2018robotsp,li2022efficient} or only partially reason about the low-level motion during sequencing~\cite{wong2020novel}.
+While general-purpose online RTSP algorithms exist, they either decouple the low-level motion~\cite{suarez2018robotsp,li2022efficient} or only partially reason about the low-level motion during sequencing~\cite{wong2020novel}.
 Furthermore, these algorithms do not offer any performance guarantees.
-In this paper, we show that this can often lead to highly sub-optimal trajectory sequences and poor motion planning performance.
+In this paper, we show that this can often lead to highly sub-optimal path sequences and poor motion planning performance.
 While methods that explicitly consider low-level motion do exist, they are too slow for online settings~\cite{jing2017model}.

 We are interested in developing a method that efficiently solves the RTSP for practical situations that require repeated, rapid, and reliable planning, where major structures in the environment are static.
 A common example is a manipulator that must inspect and grasp objects from shelves and cabinets in a domestic or warehouse environment~\cite{srinivasa2012herb,dogar2013physics,morrison2018cartman}.
 The shelves are static and their dimensions can be measured beforehand, while the objects on the shelves might not be known and their locations can change.